Akureyri Northeastern Region, Iceland Travel Guide

 Support local museums and cultural centers that actively preserve Icelandic heritage.
 Respect historical sites and nature; do not climb on fragile rock formations, historic structures, or disrupt sensitive natural areas like moss.

-Do not fly drones near residential areas, instead of private property, or near wildlife without explicit permission.
+Do not fly drones near residential areas, instead of exclusive property, or near wildlife without explicit permission.
 Drone regulations grow stricter in Iceland.
 Be mindful of other tourists' experiences at popular sites when taking photos.
 Avoid blocking views or monopolizing scenic spots.
 Do not disturb wildexistence for a photo.
-Keep a respectful distance, particularly from nesting birds or marine animals.
+Keep a respectful distance, especially from nesting birds or marine animals.

 Be aware of animal welfare concerns.
-Choose tour operators that prioritize animal well-being, especially to go whale watching or horse riding tours.
+Choose tour operators that prioritize animal well-being, especially for whale watching or horse riding tours.
 Inquire about their practices.

 Ethical tours with G AdventuresDo not engage in unlawful activities like off-road driving.
 This damages fragile ecosystems, carries heavy fines, and harms Iceland's reputation.
 Avoid purchasing items made from protected or sensitive resources from nature.